dsupriya/programming/README.md

 # coading-ninja
-The repository contains, Coding Ninja Problems and solutions.
+This repository contains, Coding Ninja Problems and solutions.